WilkinsYang/DCIC-Final-Project/README.md

 ![image](https://i.imgur.com/PwQ8yHE.png)

 ## Conclusion
 Both radix-2 and radix-4 FFT has its pros and cons.
 Radix-2 is more flexible for hardware implementation (e.g., pipeline architecture).
 However, it has more stage than radix-4 FFT, which enhance the quantize noise and thus degrade the performance.
-Radix-4 FFT has smaller area cost and a lower quantize noise.
+Radix-4 FFT has smaller computation cost and a lower quantize noise.
 Nevertheless, the hardware implementation is more restricted.
 Therefore, it is a tradeoff between choosing radix-2 or radix-4 FFT, both architecture is a good option for different application scenarios.